-Mr Gilbert confirmed that conscious sedation is provided in Creative Smiles Dental Practice Ltd and that the practice offers inhalation sedation known as relative analgesia (RA).
-Two dentists provide RA sedation.
+Ms Thomas confirmed that conscious sedation is offered if clinically indicated using inhalation sedation, known as relative analgesia (RA).
+RA sedation is offered to adults and children.

-There was a conscious sedation policy and procedure in place which was comprehensive and reflected the legislation and best practice guidance.
+There was a conscious sedation policy and procedure in place and that was comprehensive and reflected the legislation and best practice guidance.